 We covered a huge amount of ground without ever feeling rushed (okay, maybe we felt rushed when we were packing up at 4:30 for sunrise, but I think that’s fair enough!) and I didn’t feel like we missed out on anything the more expensive tour groups offered.

 **Note – I was not paid nor reimbursed in any way for this review, I paid my fare in full.
 My opinion above is completely independent.

 Some Other Useful Information

 In the middle of summer, temperatures can go well into the mid-forties.
 This is not the sort of environment that makes hiking easy.
 The best time to visit Uluru is therefore during winter.
 This is also the busiest time too.

 If you want to extend your tour and you are wondering where to stay at Uluru, all accommodation is located in the small township of Yulara.
 In fact, this is not really a town, just a collection of different Uluru accommodation options.

-To enter the Uluru – Kata Tjuta National Park there is a $25AUD park fee.
-This is included with your tour cost.
+To enter the Uluru – Kata Tjuta National Park there is a $38AUD park fee for three days.
+This is included in your tour cost.

 Further Uluru tourist information can be found at the Aboriginal Cultural Centre.